Gemerská Poloma

-Gemerská Poloma (Veszverés) is a village and large municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.
+Gemerská Poloma (Veszverés) is a village and large municipality in the Rožňava District.
+It is located in the Košice Region of middle-eastern Slovakia.

 History

 The area of Gemerská Poloma was variously part of Great Moravia and the medieval Kingdom of Hungary.
 In 1241 the area was subject to Mongol invasion.

 The first historical mention of the village was in 1282; as "Poloma".
 At the end of the 14th century, Poloma was divided into two distinct villages: Malá Poloma ("Small Poloma") and Veľká Poloma ("Big Poloma").
 The two villages were ultimately united together again in 1958.

 The original name of the village comes from polom, meaning "broken" in Slovak.
 The story says that there was a big storm one day nearby the current village in the mountains and ruined the dwellings of the inhabitants.
 They therefore chose to move away from the place and settle down closer to the river on the current village site.

 Gemerská Poloma was invaded by the Ottoman Turks in 1557 and belonged to the Bebek family of Štítnik until the end of the 16th century.

 Several people died from the cholera epidemic in the period 1873–1875.

+Before the establishment of independent Czechoslovakia in 1918, Gemerská Poloma was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.
+On 23 January 1945, troops of the Romanian 4th Army entered Gemerská Poloma and it was once again part of Czechoslovakia.

 Geography

-The village lies at an altitude of 342 metres and covers an area of 57.635 km².
+The village lies at an altitude of 342 metres and covers an area of 57.635 km2.

 It has a population of about 2020 people.
 The river Slana passes on the southern part of the village.
 There are three important mountains surrounding the village: Turecka on the south, Volovec on the south-west and Sulova on the north.